WINTER IS COMING

 So should you book now for next winter?

 Haven't booked for half term yet?
 Well, be prepared to shell out.
-In mid-September, five months before half term, a return EasyJet flight from Gatwick to Turin on 12th February was £1213.53 per person - and climbing.
+But timing is key.
+There was a surge in bookings in September fuelled by optimism that the ski season will actually happen and a desperation to go skiing again.
+In mid-September, five months before half term, a return EasyJet flight from Gatwick to Turin on 12th February hit £1213.53 per person.
+Two weeks later it was down to £450, reflecting a yoyo-ing uncertainty over whether or not to book in advance.

-What is the news for UK seasonaires working in Europe?
+What is the news for seasonaires working in European ski resorts?

 Two chalet operators, SkiWeekends and Mountain Heaven, have decided on a blended approach with around 50 percent British staff and 50 percent EU or other passport holders.
 As it’s mandatory to advertise jobs in France, they have received applications and will be taking on French staff now and in the future, but the rest are Irish, Eastern European and a mix of other nationalities.